august-anumba/First-Person-Camera-Controller-Tutorial/Tutorial.md

 }

 ```

 ## 2. Unity Player GameObject set-up

 We now need to connect various GameObjects together as parent and children as well as attaching the C# Script we just created to a GameObject along with future C# Scripts to other GameObjects.

-Firstly create 4 empty `GameObject's` and 1 `Capsule` by right clicking inside the `Hierachy` tab, located by default in the top left, to create and empty GameObject select `Create Empty`, repeat 4 times.
+Firstly create 4 empty `GameObject`'s and 1 `Capsule` by right clicking inside the `Hierachy` tab, located by default in the top left, to create and empty GameObject select `Create Empty`, repeat 4 times.
 To create a Capsule you simply select `3D Object` and select `Capsule`.

 ![image](https://github.com/august-anumba/First-Person-Camera-Controller-Tutorial/assets/146851823/0f380093-f929-4f30-9684-0f051665505c)